 All curates are also asked to bring together a team of lay people and to lead two practical projects that match their gifts and the needs of the parish.
 These tend to be exciting pieces of work, some of which have had long lasting effects.

 1. DISCIPLESHIP PROJECT

-To lead, or assist in leading, on a project that will develop laypeople as disciples - e.g. nurture course, pilgrimage or residential event.
+To lead on a project that will develop laypeople as disciples - e.g. nurture course, pilgrimage or residential event.

 2. WITNESSING PROJECT